Christopher de Hamel: Early life and education

 Christopher de Hamel was born on 20 November 1950 in London, England.
 At the age of four he moved with his parents to New Zealand, where he was educated at King's High School, Dunedin, and graduated with an honours degree in history from the University of Otago.

 He was subsequently awarded a Doctor of Philosophy (DPhil) degree by Oxford University for his research on 12th-century Bible commentaries.
 His thesis was titled "The production and circulation of glossed books of the Bible in the twelfth and early thirteenth centuries".
-He has been awarded honorary Doctorates of Letters from the University of Otago and from St. John’s University, Minnesota.
+He has been awarded honorary Doctorates of Letters from the University of Otago and from St. John's University, Minnesota.

 Career

-Between 1975 and 2000 de Hamel worked for Sotheby’s in its Western Manuscripts Department.
+Between 1975 and 2000 de Hamel worked for Sotheby's in its Western Manuscripts Department.
 He was elected as the Donnelley Fellow Librarian of Corpus Christi College, Cambridge in 2000, and elected a member of the Roxburghe Club the following year.

-De Hamel delivered the 2009 Lyell Lectures at Oxford University on the subject of "Fragments in Book Bindings".
+He held the 2003–2004 Sandars Readership in Bibliography.
+He delivered the 2009 Lyell Lectures at Oxford University on the subject of "Fragments in Book Bindings".
 In 2017, his then-newly-published Meetings with Remarkable Manuscripts was shortlisted for Waterstones Book of the Year 2016, and won both the £40,000 Wolfson History Prize and the Duff Cooper Prize.

-De Hamel has formed a collection of manuscripts, the Christopher de Hamel Collection, located in Cambridge, England.